The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 The dishwasher was switch on but not operated.
 No damage was noted internally or externally on the appliance.

 The microwave oven was switch on and appeared to operate as required.
-The oven and related components were in a good condition.
+The oven and related components were in good condition.

 General Kitchen Condition